czeise/readable/README.md

     - `node server.js`

 ## Installation & Launch Instructions
-Install the necessary packages with `npm install` and launch the application with `npm start`.
+Install the necessary packages with `yarn install` and launch the application with `yarn start`.
 At this point, the app should be available to you at [localhost:3000](http://localhost:3000/).

 ## create-react-app
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 You can find more information on how to perform common tasks [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).